0xC0000054/avif-format/README.md

 Single images can be loaded and saved using 8, 10 or 12 bits-per-channel, image sequences and animations are not supported.

 HDR files that use the Rec.
-2100 PQ and SMPTE 428-1 transfer functions can be loaded and edited as 32-bits-per-channel documents.
+2100 PQ and SMPTE 428-1 transfer characteristics can be loaded and edited as 32-bits-per-channel documents.
 The Rec.
-2100 HLG transfer function is not supported, these images will be loaded as SDR 16-bits-per-channel documents.
+2100 HLG transfer characteristic is not supported, these images will be loaded as SDR 16-bits-per-channel documents.

-32-bits-per-channel documents can be saved as HDR AVIF files using the following transfer functions and bit-depths:
+32-bits-per-channel documents can be saved as HDR AVIF files using the following transfer characteristics and bit-depths:
 * Rec.
 2100 PQ using either 10-bits-per-channel or 12-bits-per-channel.
 * SMPTE 428-1 using 12-bits-per-channel.